Theory of ballistic SNS junctions revisited: Introduction

 In Ref.~\cite{SonAndr} it was suggested that there are other possible corrections more important at high temperature than the Matsubara contribution.
 These are power law corrections $\propto 1/L^w$ to the vacuum current, which at $w>1$ decrease with growing $L$ faster than the main term $\propto 1/L$.
-However, corrections $\propto 1/L^{3/2}$ calculated in Ref.~\cite{SonAndr} and corrections $\propto 1/L^2$ calculated in the present work (App.~\ref{23}) vanish in the total current.
-Failing to find the power law correction analytically the present paper presents results of numerical calculation based on the exact {\em ab initio} expressions for currents.
-The calculation revealed a small power-law correction $\propto 1/L^4$, which is independent from temperature and therefore becomes more important than the exponentially small Matsubara term.
+However, corrections $\propto 1/L^{3/2}$ calculated in Ref.~\cite{SonAndr} and corrections $\propto 1/L^2$ calculated in Ref.~\cite{Son26} vanish in the total current.
+Failing to find the power law correction analytically, the current was calculated numerically using the exact {\em ab initio} expressions for currents \cite{Son26} .
+The calculation revealed a small power-law correction $\propto 1/L^4$.
+It is independent from temperature and therefore becomes more important than the exponentially small Matsubara term.
 As a result, the critical Josephson current dependence on $T$ has a plateau at temperatures between the Andreev level energy spacing and critical one.

-At the plateau the current decreases with $L$ following the power law $1/L^4$.
+The planar junctions without normal scattering (equal Fermi velocities in all layers) are reviewed in Part \ref{part1} of the article.
+The present article extended our approach onto the case of non-equal Fermi velocities in superconducting leads and inside the junction (Part \ref{part2}).
+The CPR in the limit of strong mismatch of Fermi velocities was calculated.
+It demonstrates that at strong mismatch of Fermi velocities the planar ballistic SNS junction becomes a common Josephson junction, which is a weak link and satisfies the Ambegaokar--Baratoff relation connecting the maximal current through the junction with the resistance of the corresponding normal (NNN) ballistic junction.

+In Part \ref{part2} (Sec.~\ref{bnd}) we consider possible implication of our analysis of planar junctions for a narrow normal bridge between superconducting leads of higher dimensionality [Fig.~\ref{pg}(b)] Our quantitative analysis of planar junctions is not directly applicable to this case, but at the qualitative level some conclusions may be done.
+In particular, it was suggested why Spanton {\em et al.} \cite{InAs} observed a backward-skewed CPR only for a narrow gate voltage range in the gated junction, and never in ungated junctions. .

 The analysis in the paper mostly addresses the 1D channel.
-For the extension of the calculation on multidimensional systems currents were integrated over transverse components of wave vectors.
+For the extension of the calculation on multidimensional systems currents must be integrated over transverse components of wave vectors.